ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 You may consider alternate mounting methods if you have a solution that is better for your space.

 :::Warning
-It is **strongly** recommended you put a pillow or cushion under your apparatus when you hang your phone from the spring.
+It is **strongly** recommended that you put a pillow or cushion under your apparatus when you hang your phone from the spring.
 :::

 ::: Question